 - Begin shopping for your additional coverages

-The best thing to do is to have a licensed Medicare agent, like the ones here at Bobby Brock Insurance, list out the things you need and find the best blend of price and coverage for you.
+The best thing to do is to have a licensed Medicare agent, like the ones here at Medicare Gurus, list out the things you need and find the best blend of price and coverage for you.

 We have helped thousands of Medicare beneficiaries all over the United States, and now we want to help you.

 We’re one of the most trusted names

 Medicare Gurus, a family-owned independent agency, has roots that date back to 1992. we help thousands of Medicare beneficiaries all over the United States pick and keep the best Medicare Supplement (Medigap), Prescription Drug Plan, and/or Medicare Advantage Plan.
 We make the transition to Medicare seamless and stress-free.

 Give us a call or submit a request for a free consultation today!